J-Rod? Jennifer Lopez And Baseball Star Alex Rodriguez Reportedly Dating

 “She promptly kicked him to the curb,” Lopez’s presumed confidante expressed.

-Before being linked to Jennifer, Alex Rodriguez’s last-known romantic attachment was to entrepreneur Anne Wojcicki, CEO of the biotechnology company 23 and Me.
+Before being linked to Jennifer, Alex Rodriguez’s last known romantic attachment was to entrepreneur Anne Wojcicki, CEO of the biotechnology company 23 and Me.
 According to Just Jared, the two began seeing each other in March of 2016 before quietly separating toward the end of that year due to “personal differences.”

 “They were [always] an unusual couple,” a source from Alex’s camp explained to Page Six, “[and are] from very different backgrounds, but they are both smart business people and had quite a few things in common, including a fascination with the tech world.”